-Cal U is taking action in response to the spreading outbreak of a novel (new) coronavirus that causes COVID-19, a respiratory illness.
-Our campus does not have any reported or confirmed cases of the virus at this time, but Cal U is planning for the future with consideration for the health and safety of our students, our employees, and the communities where we live and work.
+Because of the continuing COVID-19 pandemic, Cal U will be operating remotely (Level 4) throughout the Fall 2020 semester.
+The University does not have any reported or confirmed cases of coronavirus infection on our campus at this time, but Cal U is working to mitigate risk for our students, our employees, and the communities where we live and work.

 Review previous messages to the campus community about Cal U’s pandemic response.

 To reduce the risk to our University community, no in-person University events will be held on campus during the fall semester.

 Family members who have additional questions may call the Cal U Information Hotline at 724-938-5600 between 9 a.m. and 5 p.m., Monday through Friday.
 Please leave a message so we can return your call.